Azure-Samples/ms-identity-javascript-v2/README.md

 ## Setup

-1. [Register a new application](https://docs.microsoft.com/azure/active-directory/develop/scenario-spa-app-registration) in the [Azure Portal](https://portal.azure.com).
+1. [Register a new application](https://docs.microsoft.com/azure/active-directory/develop/scenario-spa-app-registration) in the [Microsoft admin center](https://portal.azure.com).
 Ensure that the application is enabled for the [authorization code flow with PKCE](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow).
 This will require that you redirect URI configured in the portal is of type `SPA`.
 2. Open the [/app/authConfig.js](./app/authConfig.js) file and provide the required configuration values.
 3. On the command line, navigate to the root of the repository, and run `npm install` to install the project dependencies via npm.